htw-imi-showtime/showtime-website/content/ss23/master/m4-shop-gpt/process.md

 +++

 {{<section title="Research">}}
 **Choosing Machine Learning (ML) models**.
-We explored different options for ML models that can power the chatbot.
+We explored different options for ML models that could power the chatbot.
-Some of the options considered are Azure AI, GPT, Alpaca, and Llama.
+Some of the options considered were GPT-3 from OpenAI, Alpaca from Stanford University, and Llama from Meta.
-We assessed their features, capabilities, and compatibility with our requirements to make a decision.
+We assessed their features, capabilities, and compatibility with our requirements to make an informed decision.

 **Getting to know LangChain**.
 LangChain is a framework specifically designed to simplify the creation of applications utilizing large language models.
 As we were new to this framework, we had to research and practice in order to gain a comprehensive